Ron Jessie: Dallas Cowboys

-Jessie was selected by the Dallas Cowboys in the eighth round (206th overall) of the 1971 NFL Draft.
+Jessie was selected by the Dallas Cowboys in the eighth round (206th overall) of the 1971 NFL draft.
 On July 27, he was traded to the Detroit Lions in exchange for a fourth-round draft choice (#93-Chuck Zapiec).

 Detroit Lions

 As a rookie, Jessie contributed mainly on kickoff returns.
 The next year, he became a starter at wide receiver and the team's deep threat, which included an 82-yard touchdown reception.

-On April 8, 1974, Jessie signed with the Birmingham Americans of the WFL, but the team folded before he could report.
+On April 8, 1974, Jessie signed with the Birmingham Americans for the 1975 season of the WFL, but the team folded at the end of the 1974 season.
 He finished the season ranked as the sixth leading wide receiver in the NFL with 761 yards and fourth in receptions (54).

 The courts ruled in favor of the NFLPA and a new form of free agency was briefly instituted in 1975.
 After playing out his contract, Jessie was signed by the Los Angeles Rams, but then commissioner Pete Rozelle mandated the team to send the Lions their number one draft choice (#8-Dennis Lick) along with Cullen Bryant as compensation.
 Bryant filed for a temporary restraining order from the courts and would never play for the Lions.
 The Lions eventually traded the Rams' first round draft choice to the Chicago Bears, in exchange for their first (#10-James Hunter) and third round pick (#68-Russ Bolinger).